borzunov/cpmoptimize/README.md

 1. Loop's body must contain only assignment instructions and unary and binary operations, which may be arranged in a complex expressions.
 It can't contain conditions, function calls, *return* and *yield* operators etc.

-2. Operands must satisfy the *predictability* conditions:
+2. Operands must satisfy the *predictability* conditions (their value must be the same at each iteration and mustn't depend on result of any computations in the previous iteration):

     * All operands of addition and subtraction and operand of the unary minus can be unpredictable.